 As social workers invested in dismantling harmful systems and building liberatory ones, we demand an end to ongoing Israeli occupation and genocide against the Palestinian people.
 We resist international complicity, propaganda, and the repression and criminalization of protest, and call on our friends, communities, organizations, institutions, and electeds to do the same.

-Our work toward abolition and liberation is connected on a global scale.
+Our struggles toward abolition and liberation are connected on a global scale.
 We invite social workers everywhere to join us in solidarity with Palestinians through listening, learning, and joining struggles for a free Palestine.
-Stay tuned with us on social media @abolitionistsw for Power Hours and other upcoming opportunities for engagement.

 Our latest on Instagram